Fractals

 Maps

-Another characteristic of a fractal pattern is that it will look the same however deep you zoom in on it.
+Another characteristic of a fractal pattern is that it will look the same (generally speaking) however deep you zoom in on it.

 Price Charts

-The candelight-type price charts for the Google stock under, shows half-hour movements, daily movements and weekly movements.
+The candelight-type price charts for the Google stock (under), show half-hour movements, daily movements and weekly movements.

-By simply looking at the general pattern of one of the charts, it is not possible to see whether its resolution is 30 minutes.
+By simply looking at the general pattern of one of the charts, it is not possible to see whether its resolution is 30 minutes, 24 bours or a week.

 Mathematically Derived Fractal Patterns

 Surprisingly simple mathematical expressions can be visualized in highly complex, and sometimes, striking and beautiful fractal patterns.
-The pattern under is a tiny bit of a graphical illustration of the Mandelbrot set.
-To fully understand such patterns, it is useful to first briefly review some of the related mathematical concepts.
+The pattern under is a tiny bit of a graphical visualization of the Mandelbrot set.
+To understand such patterns, it is necessary to look at the related mathematical concepts or the presentation of a fractal video.